The Death of a Marriage

 These steps seem particularly fitting in thinking of the death of a marriage.
 These steps need to be recognized, and worked through in order to be able to readjust and move toward a new and different life.
 The steps, as Kubler-Ross sees them, are these:

-1st - The denial and isolation - the refusal to recognize the situation, and the difficulty of not being able to talk about the situation to anyone.
+The refusal to recognize the situation, and the difficulty of not being able to talk about the situation to anyone.
 There is a feeling of being alone in your struggle.

-The second stage is anger, where the need to punish, to get even, to make him /her hurt as much as you do, all of the punitive kinds of reactions are present.
+The need to punish, to get even, to make him /her hurt as much as you do, all of the punitive kinds of reactions are present.

-The third stage is bargaining - "I’ll do anything to please" - if only you will try again, "please don’t leave", I can’t live without you (which holds its own threat), all the ways in which we try to keep things as they were.
+Thoughts like: "I’ll do anything to please, if only you will try again, please don’t leave, I can’t live without you (which holds its own threat)," are all the ways in which we try to keep things as they were.

-The fourth stage is depression - "all is lost" stage, when the feelings of loss and gain are confused.
+The "all is lost" stage, when the feelings of loss and gain are confused.
 The past looks good and the future cannot be tolerated.
 The hurt is intolerable so that the world looks lonely and desolate.
 "I will never have anything" - "I will always be alone", there is nothing to look forward to, this is a bleak stage indeed, but it is a stage.

-The final stage is acceptance, which is one of facing the reality of the situation - being willing to deal with this reality, moving on to the future, and making new relationships.
+The stage where one is facing the reality of the situation, being willing to deal with this reality, moving on to the future and making new relationships.

 One of the feelings not mentioned here is guilt, which so often interferes with the readjustment and forward looking movement which follows a "healthy" mourning.
 Perhaps one reason for this is the difficulty in looking at oneself - and the reluctance to accept one’s own responsibility in the relationship.
 One vital reason for looking at oneself, and being able to accept the role I played in the disintegration of the marriage, is to not ruin future relationships.
 To ask or to say (as is often heard in the depressive stage) "I am doomed to failure" is to say I have no responsibility.
 It should be mentioned that there is a great difference in accepting one’s own responsibility in the relationship and compulsively blaming yourself for it all.
 This can be as non-productive or even as destructive as putting all the blame on your partner.
 You must be willing to want to change before any change takes place.